enormandeau/stacks_workflow/README.md

 #### Installing Cutadapt

 There are different ways you can install Cutadapt.
-If you have `pip` (a Python package manager) installed, you can use the following command:
+If you have `pip` (a Python package manager) installed, you can use the following command

 ```bash
 sudo pip install --user --upgrade cutadapt